-Loblolly Pine: Extensively grown throughout the Southeast U.S. About 80 percent of the pine seedlings grown and planted in the Southeast U.S. each year are loblolly pine.
-Loblolly grows well on a range of soil types but grows best on soils with an argillic horizon (some clay content) such as Ultisols and Alfisols.
-Common soil types for loblolly are Bonifay, Orangeburg, Dothan, Tifton, etc. Loblolly pine prefers sites where the root system will not be saturated with water.
+Loblolly Pine: Extensively grown throughout the Southeast U.S. About 80 percent of the pine tree seedlings grown and planted in the Southeast U.S. each year are loblolly pine.
+Loblolly grows well on various soil types but grows best on soils with an argillic horizon (some clay content), such as Ultisols and Alfisols.
+Typical soil types for loblolly are Bonifay, Orangeburg, Dothan, Tifton, etc. Loblolly pine prefers sites where the root system will not embed in low soil moisture areas.
 If planting upon poorly drained soils such as wet flats, then bedding is recommended.

-Longleaf Pine: Heavily logged during the late 19th century and early 20th century, longleaf pine once dominated the Southeast U.S. during the settlement period.
-It is a favorite species for those who enjoy this particular species aesthetics and it is widely grown on quail plantations.
+Longleaf Pine: Heavily logged during the late 19th and early 20th century, longleaf pine once dominated the Southeast U.S. during settlement.
+It is a favorite species for those who enjoy its aesthetics, and it is widely grown on quail plantations.
 It grows best on upland sites with some clay content.
-It is often planted on deep sands but tends to grow slowly on these soil types.
+It is often planted on deep sands but grows slowly on these soil types.
 Like slash pine, nearly 10 percent of the seedlings planted in the Southern U.S. are longleaf pine.

-Sand Pine: Growing best on deep, excessively well-drained soils, such as Blanton and Lakeland drought-hardy sand pine tends to develop root rot when planted in soils with clay causing the tree to become wind thrown.
-Commonly used for wind breaks, it is a minor species with a few million planted each year.
+Sand Pine: Growing best on deep, excessively well-drained soils, such as Blanton and Lakeland, drought-hardy sand pine tends to develop root rot when planted in soils with clay causing the tree to become wind thrown.
+Commonly used for windbreaks, it is a minor species with a few million planted yearly.

 Shortleaf Pine: This species grows best in deep, well-drained soils.
-Ultisols are predominantly the best soils for shortleaf pine, soils that are fine sandy loam or silty loam.
-They grow on south and west facing slopes above the loblolly range.
+Ultisols are predominantly the best types of soils for shortleaf pine, soils that are fine sandy loam or silty loam.
+They grow on south and west-facing slopes above the loblolly range.